-Fig. 1.
-The Failure criteria of Turnšek and Čačovič for masonry piers, represented in the resolved stress plane [20]
+Figure 1.
+The failure criteria of Turnšek and Čačovič’s model for masonry piers, represented in the resolved stress plane [20].

-In the new Italian technical standards (document C8.7.1.3.1.1 7/2019) there is a simplification of the formulation of Turnšek and Čačovič in order to obtain the value of shear strength of the masonry pier.
-Figure 2 shown the schematization adopted of the masonry block.
+In the new Italian technical standards (document C8.7.1.3.1.1 7/2019) Turnšek and Čačovič’s formulation is simplified in order to obtain the shear strength value of the masonry pier.
+Figure 2 shows the adopted schematisation of the masonry block.